-The AGROMIX research follows a radically different approach: exploring how to transform landscapes in Europe with agroforestry and mixed farming based on agroecological principles.
-It uses agroecology as defined by the FAO's 10 elements and further detailed by Agroecology Europe to create as specific definition applicable for Europe.
-By mixing crops with livestock (Mixed Farming, MF) and trees with both crops and livestock (Agroforestry, AF) AGROMIX develops a different farming system at a large scale.
-Agroforestry and Mixed Farming does not abandon all domesticated livestock, as vegan agriculture does, but it works with largely reduced livestock stocking-densities.
-In its most rigorous form, it is exclusively free-range and animals are not reliant on crops suitable for human consumption.
+The AGROMIX research follows a radically different approach: exploring how to transform landscapes in Europe with AF and MF based on agroecological principles.
+It uses agroecology as defined by the FAO's 10 elements and further detailed by Agroecology Europe to create a specific definition applicable for Europe.
+By mixing crops with livestock (MF) and trees with both crops and livestock (AF) AGROMIX develops a different farming system at a large scale.
+AF and MF do not abandon all domesticated livestock, but work with largely reduced livestock stocking-densities and harness the services that livestock provide.
+In its most rigorous form, it is exclusively free-range and animals are not reliant on crops suitable for human consumption, as using such crops to feed livestock is increasingly seen as 'food waste', although this figure is not included within current food waste statistics.

-This policy inventory compiles the current European policy landscape for Agroforestry and Mixed Farming policy.
-We have selected mostly countries from the European Union, as well as non-EU countries and a few countries outside of Europe.
-While the report is focussed on Europe, it is contrasting the European policy landscape with selected global examples, to learn and exchange approaches.
+This policy inventory compiles the current European policy landscape for AF and MF policy.
+We have mostly selected countries from the European Union, as well as non-EU countries and a few countries outside of Europe.
+While the report is focussed on Europe, it aims to contrast the European policy landscape with selected global examples to learn and exchange approaches.